Son of Libya’s late dictator Gadhafi shot dead by gunmen, political team says

 (CNN) — Saif al-Islam Gadhafi, the son of former Libyan leader Moammar Gadhafi, has been killed in an apparent assassination at his home in the city of Zintan in northwestern Libya, the head of his political team said on Tuesday.
 He was 53.

-Saif al-Islam Gadhafi was once seen as the heir-apparent to his dictator father –– who was executed after his regime was toppled at the height of the Arab Spring protests in 2011 –– and had in recent years been making a play to return to politics in Libya.
+Saif al-Islam Gadhafi was once seen as the heir-apparent to his dictator father, who was killed after his regime was toppled at the height of the Arab Spring protests in 2011.
+In recent years, he had been making a play to return to politics in Libya.

-Four masked assailants stormed Saif al-Islam Gadhafi’s residence and disabled security cameras before fatally shooting him in a “treacherous and cowardly” attack, his political advisor Abdullah Othman said in a social media statement.
+Four masked assailants stormed Saif al-Islam Gadhafi’s residence and disabled security cameras before fatally shooting him in a “treacherous and cowardly” attack, his political adviser Abdullah Othman said in a social media statement.

-No official confirmation has been issued by Libyan authorities, and there has been no immediate comment from the International Criminal Court (ICC), which has long sought the younger Gadhafi’s arrest on charges of crimes against humanity.
+Libya’s Attorney General’s Office said Tuesday that Gadhafi died of gunshot wounds and that a full criminal investigation is underway.
+There has been no immediate comment from the International Criminal Court (ICC), which has long sought the younger Gadhafi’s arrest on charges of crimes against humanity.

 Born on June 25, 1972, in Tripoli, the Libyan capital, Saif al-Islam Gadhafi was the second son of Moammar Gadhafi, who ruled Libya from 1969 until his overthrow and death in 2011.